• Home

 • Has a preference for cool, shaded roots.
 This won’t happen naturally when they’re planted to receive 6 hours of sun.
 You can provide shade with gravel or mulch or you can plant, at the same time, a low to medium-sized perennial.

 • You’ll enjoy flowers the first year in colours from pure white to lavender blue, through every shade of pink and purple.
 Some flowers, like Nelly Moser, are striped.
 Flowers can be single or double.
-For added impact, plant 2 different coloured Clematis together, like dark purple Jackmanii and white Henryi.
+For added impact, plant 2 different coloured Clematis together, like dark purple Still Waters and Jolly Good.

 Climbing Roses